cloudshiftstrategies/css_vault_lab/README.md

 CLI and the web UI gives us a handy console with which to configure vault.

 The secrets we enter here will be used by our web server to determine information about the database server.
-The secrets here arent particularly sensitive, but it is handy to store this configuration information in a centralized and secure location so that maintaining it is much easier and safer than storing in config files on the server.
+These secrets arent particularly sensitive, but it is handy to store this configuration information in a centralized and secure location so that maintaining it is much easier and safer than storing in config files on the server.